 3. Gate Of Thunder: Gate Of Thunder is Hudson's take on the Thunder Force series, and believe it or not, I think it manages to rival if not surpass most of its contemporaries.
 This is one of the most efficient side-scrolling shmups I've ever played, not a single second of Gate Of Thunder's 35-40 minute runtime feels wasted.
 Each stage is constantly tossing new ideas and obstacles at you, densely-packed with enemies and hazards, never leaving you to do the same thing for too long.
 You get three weapons you can swap between at any time, and they're so well-balanced that I never found myself just leaning on one shot type, they're all useful.
 The spritework is some of the cleanest and most vibrant on the console, and the rock soundtrack by Nick Wood boasts some serious bangers, even if it can sadly be drowned out by the sound effects a tad.
 Aside from that, though, Gate Of Thunder is honestly as close to perfect as a shmup can be, and it's still only third on my list.

-2. Soldier Blade: Soldier Blade is far and away the reigning peak of the Star Soldier game, it just gets everything right.
+2. Soldier Blade: Soldier Blade is far and away the reigning peak of the Star Soldier series, it just gets everything right.
 Fast and frenetic pacing?
 Check.
 Fun and varied level design?
 Check.
 Large-scale bosses that are fun to take down?
 Check.
 The powerup system is brilliant in its simplicity, letting you hold up to three weapon orbs and allowing you to use them as a bomb at the cost of losing that weapon.
-The kinetic soundtrack by Keita Hoshi, probably the best composer the original PC Engine has to offer, ranks as one of the best on the entire console.
+The kinetic soundtrack by Keita Hoshi, who at this point has completely mastered using the soundchip to its fullest, ranks as one of the best on the entire console.
 The icing on the cake, though, is the addition of a rival character who repeatedly shows up throughout the game to stop you in your tracks.
 Shmup stories tend to not be especially great, but just by giving you an antagonist you can really hate, Soldier Blade manages to stand out as probably the most motivating shmup on the PC Engine.

 1. Magical Chase: While Gate Of Thunder and Soldier Blade are probably the best traditional shmups on the PC Engine, Magical Chase stands out as my personal favorite for just how unique it is.
 Similarly to Cotton, it's a side-scrolling cute-em-up where you play as an adorable witch.
 The addition of a shop where you can buy increasingly more powerful weapons as the game goes on gives Magical Chase a unique feeling of progression, and the immensely customizable option system gives the game a lot of extra mechanical depth.
 The levels get increasingly more ambitious and surprising as they go on, the cartoony spritework is both utterly adorable and blisteringly colorful, and the uniquely calming and atmospheric soundtrack by Masaharu Iwata and Hideki Yamamoto (yes, that Hideki Yamamoto) is easily the most impressive on the PC Engine's original soundchip.
 Seriously, listen to this stuff.
 Magical Chase is one of the rarest games on the system and while I probably wouldn't recommend shelling 5,000+ dollars for it, I would recommend finding a way to play it however you can.
 It's a Top 3 PC Engine game for me, and a lovable adventure not worth missing.